ManuelElizaldi/ManuelElizaldi/README.md

 - AI: I believe AI is the future.
 This tool will determine the next decades of humanity.
 We need to embrace it! 🤖

 - Writing: Recently started writing more about my experiences in the data/coding world.
 You can read more on my [Linkedin](https://www.linkedin.com/in/manuelelizaldi/) and [Medium](https://medium.com/@manuelelizaldi)

+- After 4 years of Data Analysis/Business Intelligence experience, now I want to transition into a Data Engineering role. 🚀

 ## Get in Touch 📫
 I am always open to meeting liked minded people and to collaborate!